-With 90% of consumers preferring to receive updates via email newsletters over other mediums, they’re a great way for brands to stay top-of-mind with clients who have shown interest in their product — and you can implement one in your business too.
+With 70 percent of consumers reporting that “they always (ALWAYS) open emails from their favorite brands,” newsletters are a great way for businesses to stay top-of-mind with clients who have shown interest in their product — and you can implement one in your business too.

 Why Invest in Newsletter Campaigns?

 Adding a newsletter to your marketing strategy is a great way to keep in touch and build relationships with your contacts on a regular basis.
-Nielsen Norman Group says that unlike regular social media posts, which “use a stream-based interface metaphor, where new postings constantly replace old ones,” newsletters sit in your contacts’ inboxes waiting to be opened and won’t disappear over time.
+Unlike regular social media posts that are only seen by about 6% of your followers because “there are simply too many updates to fit on an average news feed,” Agency Analytics says newsletters sit in your contacts’ inboxes waiting to be opened and won’t disappear over time.

-It’s no wonder, then, that a 2016 study by Content Marketing Institute found over 80 percent of marketers are already using newsletters to share their valuable content.
+It’s no wonder, then, that more than 80 percent of marketers are already using newsletters to share their valuable content.
 It’s a win-win: You get clicks, views and overall boosted performance, and your contacts get relevant and helpful information delivered right to their inbox.

 Putting together a successful newsletter campaign, however, isn’t as easy as throwing together some content and pressing send.
 When you’ve got an audience subscribed to your newsletter campaign, you’ve also got the responsibility of making sure each message is strategic and provides sufficient value.
 Each message should be tested so you can continually improve, and the timing should be pristine.
-Here are seven best practices to get you started with the perfect newsletter campaign:
+Here are seven steps to getting started with the perfect newsletter campaign: